Auto-weighted Bayesian Physics-Informed Neural Networks and robust estimations for multitask inverse problems in pore-scale imaging of dissolution: Validation on synthetic 1D+Time calcite dissolution

 Equation \eqref{BMA_CE_1DTime_eps} hence defines for each sampling step $\tau$, after the adaptive steps, a cumulative error characterizing the convergence of the BMA model toward the groundtruth $\varepsilon$.
 Such a diagnostic is computed during the overall sampling procedure, covering the three successive steps of sequential reinforcement.
 In the same manner, we extend this notion of convergence to the PDE constraints by computing the BMA-CE metric on their respective residuals.
 We, therefore, introduce $\mathcal{F}_1$ and $\mathcal{F}_2$ the PDE constraints residuals arising from the reactive model \eqref{eq:inverse_chem_adim_Vf} and involved in the multi-potential energy \eqref{multi_pot_1DTime}:

 to finally define their corresponding diagnostics $\text{BMA-CE}^{\mathcal{F}_\bullet}$:

 These metrics are respectively computed on the sampling steps 2 and 3 for the residuals $\mathcal{F}_1$ and $\mathcal{F}_2$, and the resulting convergence curves are presented in Fig \ref{fig:BMA_CE_1D} for both initial geometries.
 Successively introducing the additional PDE constraints results in deviations in the $\text{BMA-CE}^\varepsilon$ curve compared to the purely data-fitting sampling step 1.
-This means that the PDE model brings information on the porosity field $\varepsilon$ recovery instead of providing overfitting predictions.
+As we aim for a physics-based data assimilation of imperfect $\mu$CT data and seek to incorporate information on the static initial data through the combined use of observations and dissolution modeling, we can anticipate that introducing physics-based constraints will alter the BMA-CE predictions on the porosity field.
+The slight increase observed in the $\text{BMA-CE}^\varepsilon$ curves in Fig \ref{fig:BMA_CE_1D} highlights that merely considering the regression step 1 leads to underestimated uncertainties and tends to overfit the data.
+This means that the PDE model constraints, successively introduced in step 2 and 3, brings information and dynamical insights into the porosity field $\varepsilon$ recovery instead of providing overfitting predictions.
 One also gets that the PDE constraints are satisfied by the convergence of their residual BMA-CE curves.

 Regarding the inverse parameters inference, we represent in Fig \ref{fig:Hist_1D}a the histograms of the marginal posterior distributions of $\alpha_\Theta:=(\Da2^*)^{-1}$ for the two initial geometries from Fig \ref{fig:Initial_geo_1D}.
 These distributions are obtained throughout the sampling steps 2 and 3, and provide intrinsic uncertainties on the parameter estimations.
 One also gets from Fig \ref{fig:Hist_1D}b the parameter trajectories when exploring the phase space distribution \eqref{joint_dist}, where the convergence toward the mode during the adaptive steps is represented in blue.
 The final sampling, corresponding to the phase diagram trajectories for $\tau>N$, thus ensures an efficient exploration of the parameter mode neighborhood.
 Following the sequential reinforcement strategy detailed in Sect. \ref{sec:Method}, one gets at the end of the sampling step 2 a description of the restricted \RAI$^-$ domain altogether with an initial estimate on the distribution of $D_m^*$.